cdalaberge/nsod/misc/en/README_en.txt

     Instead, the calling program will receive a file descriptor containing data from another source.
     This data is buffered in the kernel and never written to disk (https://man7.org/linux/man-pages/man2/pipe.2.html).

-    Sources include:

-        Environment variable: simply include the secret in the specified environment variable.

-        HashiCorp Vault: the hooked program will build a Vault client based on data in NSOD's config and attempt to retrieve the secret.
-Credentials (i.e. Vault tokens/certificates/passwords) must be injected via any of the other sources.

-        File: retrieve the secret from a file other than the one originally opened.
-Allows circumventing hardcoded paths to read from more secure sources, such as ephemeral filesystems.

     When the opened path is not included in NSOD's configuration, the file is opened as usual.
     This also occurs when the open mode is set to anything other than readonly.